UCSD-AI4H/XrayChat/README.md

-# DrugChat: Towards Enabling ChatGPT-Like Capabilities on Drug Molecule Graphs
+# XrayChat: Towards Enabling ChatGPT-Like Capabilities on Chest X-ray Images

-This repository holds the code and data of DrugChat: Towards Enabling ChatGPT-Like Capabilities on Drug Molecule Graphs.
+This repository holds the code and data of XrayChat: Towards Enabling ChatGPT-Like Capabilities on Chest X-ray Images.

-## Technical report is available [here](drugchat.pdf)
+## Technical report will be available soon.

 ## Examples